vavenCV/dbus2mqtt/docs/examples/home_assistant_media_player.md

 |--------------|-----------------------|------|--------------------|------|--------|------|------------|-------------|-------------------|
 | `Firefox`    | ✅ | ✅ | ✅ | ✅ |    | ❌ | ✅ | ✔️ | Youtube image only |
 | `VLC`        | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | ✅ | | |

+More players that support MPRIS can be found here: <https://wiki.archlinux.org/title/MPRIS>

 ## Player commands